 The temperature is below zero.
 It’s Monday morning, a few minutes to 9, and I’m on my way to Café K to meet Toby Toudal Nielsen, Director Nordic at Comatch.
 Toby has been driving since early dawn from the border between Denmark and Germany to meet me for coffee at a small local café in Aarhus, Denmark.
 Comatch itself is located in Berlin, yet today, like so many other days, Toby is in Denmark to meet with companies and freelance workers alike.

 While this is interesting in itself, a staggering 79% of freelancers feel that freelancing is better than traditional employment.
 To top it off – 50% of freelancers say they would not return to traditional jobs for any kind of money.
 And why should they?
-According to the report they are working less hours and a majority are enjoying increased earnings.
+According to the report, they are working fewer hours and a majority are enjoying increased earnings.

 Luckily, I am about to learn more about how freelancers and businesses can best navigate in this new gig economy.

 Toby Toudal Nielsen arrives and we get coffee.
 He carries a pleasant self-confidence, which makes conversation easy and very enjoyable.
 With his 20 years of experience from the Nordic marketplace – including a large Danish news publishing House, JP/Politiken, I am excited to learn about his journey.
 I jokingly try to headhunt him, without any luck, unfortunately.
 He is kind to ask about ManageMagazine, and I tell him how I feel driven by purpose.

 “What drives you in your working life Toby”?

 “Making the job markets more flexible.
 Even in Denmark, we have a long way to go.
 Things are moving, but at too slow a pace”.